middelink/mikrotik-fwban/README.md

 [![Coverage Status](https://coveralls.io/repos/github/middelink/mikrotik-fwban/badge.svg?branch=master)](https://coveralls.io/github/middelink/mikrotik-fwban?branch=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/middelink/mikrotik-fwban)](https://goreportcard.com/report/github.com/middelink/mikrotik-fwban)

+## TL;DR

-* Command mikrotik-fwban acts as a syslog receiver and tries to extract an IP address out of the messages received.
+* mikrotik-fwban acts as a syslog receiver and tries to extract an IP address out of the messages received.
 It then adds the IPs to the banlist on the configured Mikrotiks.
 In essence it is a Fail2Ban done the lazy way.
 Since it leverages the filtering mechanisms of rsyslog to do the pre-filtering, it should be able to handle large sets of publicly